BenRamo06/PySpark/Dataproc/Read.md

 PVMs are highly affordable, **short-lived** compute instances suitable for **batch jobs and fault-tolerant workloads**.
 Their price is significantly lower than normal VMs but they can be taken away from clusters at any time without any notice. *Using a certain percentage of PVMs in clusters running fault tolerant workloads can reduce costs*.
 However, remember that using a high percentage of PVMs or using it for jobs which are not fault tolerant can result in failed jobs or other related issues.

+ Prreemptible instance are used to add capacity, they are not used for data storage.

+ If a PVM is beign reclaimed for GCE(Google compute engine), it will slow down, but job won't be stopped, only it will be processed in a VM "permanent"

 **Auto Scaling**